The Combinatorial Multi-Round Ascending Auction: Introduction

+This is the first paper to provide a game-theoretic analysis of the CMRA.
+We isolate key strategic incentives which allow us to identify substantial shortcomings of the current design and suggest ways to improve it.
 The CMRA works as follows.
 There is a price clock for each good.
-In each clock round, bidders can report a \emph{headline demand} for a single package which is linearly priced at clock prices.
-The novel feature of the CMRA is that in each clock round, bidders can also submit \emph{additional} package \emph{bids} at or below the clock prices (and subject to an activity rule).
-The auction ends when there exists a revenue-maximizing allocation in which exactly one bid from every bidder is accepted.
+In each clock round, bidders can report a \emph{headline demand} for a single package which is priced linearly at clock prices.
+The novel feature of the CMRA is that in each clock round, bidders can also submit \emph{additional} (package) \emph{bids} at or below the clock prices (and subject to an activity rule).
+As a result, the CMRA does not work like a standard ascending auction because even at high clock prices bidders can reveal demand at low prices using the additional bids.
+The auction ends when there exists a revenue-maximizing allocation in which \emph{exactly one bid from every bidder} is accepted.

-There are two main differences between the CMRA and the CCA: the CMRA has no supplementary sealed-bid round (while the CCA does) and CMRA allows for non-linearly priced additional bids in the clock stage (while the CCA does not).
-In the presence of complements, non-linear pricing might be necessary to clear the market.
+There are two main differences between the CMRA and the CCA, arguably the most frequently used combinatorial auction format in spectrum sales: the CMRA has no supplementary sealed-bid round (while the CCA does) and the CMRA allows for non-linearly priced additional bids in the clock stage (while the CCA does not).
+In the presence of complements, some form of non-linear pricing might be necessary to clear the market \citep{bikhchandani2002package}.
 To this end, the CCA typically uses Vickrey–Clarke–Groves (VCG)-like pricing in the supplementary round.
-By contrast, the CMRA allows bidders to submit non-linearly (pay-as-bid) priced additional bids in the clock phase.
-Hence, the market can clear in the clock phase, making the supplementary phase unnecessary.\footnote{The combinatorial auction due to \citet{porter2003combinatorial} also features no supplementary round.} A more minor difference is that the CCA ends when there is no excess demand for any good whereas the CMRA ends when the auctioneer can accept a bid from each bidder in a revenue-maximizing allocation.
+By contrast, the CMRA allows bidders to submit non-linear (pay-as-bid-priced) additional bids in the clock phase.
+Hence, the market can clear in the clock phase, making the supplementary phase unnecessary.\footnote{The combinatorial auction due to \citet{porter2003combinatorial} also features no supplementary round.} Another difference is that the (clock phase of the) CCA ends when there is no excess demand for any good whereas the CMRA ends when the auctioneer can accept a bid from each bidder in a revenue-maximizing allocation.